swanmatch/maestro_unLimitED/README.md

 rails s -production
 ```

 Auto analysis beat and chords from youtube, niconico douga, and sound cloud music by songle.
-When music playing, display current chord and guitar lightning on the beat.
+When music playing, display current chord and flashing guitar on the beat.

 MIDI drum machine(and other) send LED control API,
 when hit crash, bass, and snare drum's note on event.